wso2/docs-is/en/docs/references/extend/rebranding/customizable-login-portal.md

     !!! note
         Repeat the above steps for `accountrecoveryendpoint` and `x509certificateauthenticationendpoint` as well.
+You will be copying the following files:

         The files used for step 2.a and 2.b are as follow: